modular-magician/terraform-provider-google-beta/website/docs/r/cloudbuild_trigger.html.markdown

   * `COMMENTS_DISABLED`
   * `COMMENTS_ENABLED`

+* `invert_regex` -
+  (Optional)
+  If true, branches that do NOT match the git_ref will trigger a build.

 The `push` block supports:

 * `branch` -
   (Optional)
   Regex of branches to match.
 Specify only one of branch or tag.

+* `invert_regex` -
+  (Optional)
+  When true, only trigger a build if the revision regex does NOT match the given ref regex.

 * `tag` -
   (Optional)